 Schools with Defence Transition programs as well as Indigenous and Multicultural Support programs may also be important to your family.

-Remember – young people find it hard sometimes to tell you if they are feeling anxious, nervous or excited.
+Young people find it hard sometimes to tell you if they are feeling anxious, nervous or excited.
 Instead, they may communicate through their behaviour.
-If you are concerned about how your child will transition or is transitioning then speak to your chosen high school to develop a plan.
+If you are concerned about how your child will transition or is transitioning to high school then speak to your chosen high school to develop a plan.